artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 General
 -------

-In this section, you can configure the following for your Archivematica client:

-* Storage Service options
-* Checksum algorithm
-* Elasticsearch indexing
+The General configuration page allows you to connect your Archivematica instance to the Storage Service and set the default checksum algorithm used in processing.

 .. figure:: images/generalConfig.*
    :align: center